 I have been involved with ham radio since 1973.
 Previous calls were KD5VU, KD4YC, N7AET, WB7SHW and WT7AAN.

-My current radio interests are RTTY DXing, limited contesting and was an active in the ARRL’s 2014 Centennial QSO Party http://www.qsl.net/aa5vu/dxcc-table.htm.
-Been there done that with the DXCC for RTTY, CW, Phone and Mixed with over 321 confirmed; the ARRL Triple play #122, 5BWAS #544; RTTY WAS #54, CW and Phone WAS, HF Packet WAS #5, 12 Meter WAS #6, 17 Meter WAS and 160 Meter WAS #295.
+My current radio interests are RTTY DXing, limited contesting and I am active chaser in the ARRL’s 2016 National Parks on the Air (NPOTS).
+I enjoyed participatiion in the 2014 Centennial QSO Party <http://www.qsl.net/aa5vu/dxcc-table.htm> and had fun operating as one of the W1AW/5 stations.
+Been there done that with the DXCC for RTTY, CW, Phone and Mixed with over 321 confirmed; the ARRL 2014 W1AW/P QSO Party as #102 world wide and #9 in Texas, the ARRL Triple play #122, 5BWAS #544; RTTY WAS #54, CW and Phone WAS, HF Packet WAS #5, 12 Meter WAS #6, 17 Meter WAS and 160 Meter WAS #295.

 I am a native Texan from Dallas, a graduate of North Texas State University, ex 1st LT, USAF and retired from Lockheed Martin.
 I am member of the ARRL and the CTDXCC (Central Texas DX & Contest Club).
 My PSK31 070 Club number is #612 and the 30 Meter Digital Group #394.
 I even have an old 10-10 #27820.